Create task

 Acquisition window

-during which ICEYE’s constellation can acquire the SAR Data.
+A time window with a start and end during which ICEYE’s constellation can acquire the SAR Data.

 -

-time cannot be immediate and must be set to a minimum number of hours after the time of the tasking request.
+starttime cannot be immediate and must be set to a minimum number of hours after the time of the tasking request.
 For details, see the Min time before collection to choose target table column in section 3.4 Tasking Priority Options of the Data Product Specification document. -

-cannot be more than 14 days from the time of the tasking request. -
+endcannot be more than 14 days from the time of the tasking request. -

 The acquisition window must be at least 24h wide,

-end - start >= 24h
+end - start >= 24h.

 "acquisitionWindow": {